 \subsection{Sparcity of Transport Plans}

-Another critical consideration in applications involving continuous data, such as shape-matching, is the quality of the coupling matrix to find accurate one-to-one correspondences for geometric analysis.
-More precisely, this requires sparse transportation matrices.
-Note that in general, mPGW and PGW achieve completely one-to-one matching matrices, so we here focus on both UGW and JGW, that produce diffuse transportation patterns due to their regularization terms.
-To examine this aspect, we analyzed the same previous experiment, and selected the leftmost point in $q$ to visualize its corresponding transportation edges (shown in purple in Figure \ref{fig:jgw-partial-quality}\textbf{a}).
-JGW exhibits slightly more sparsity than UGW.
-To quantify this sparsity difference, we computed the variance of the transported mass from each source point in $q$ for both UGW and JGW methods.
-The violin plot in Figure \ref{fig:jgw-partial-quality}\textbf{b} displays the distribution of all variances, revealing JGW's better performance with an average variance of $29 \times 10^{-3}$ compared to UGW's $38 \times 10^{-3}$, representing approximately $24\%$ improvement in coupling sparsity.
-We acknowledge that the sparsity of both methods could be enhanced by decreasing their respective regularization parameters, but such adjustments would come at the cost of increased computational complexity and runtime, creating a fundamental trade-off between coupling sparsity and computational efficiency.
-Regarding computational efficiency, mPGW and PGW complete their computations in $0.49$ and $0.48$ seconds respectively, leveraging their direct optimization approach, while the regularized methods require substantially more time with UGW taking $227$ seconds and JGW achieving some speedup at $108$ seconds with our current set of parameters, suggesting representing JGW can achieve faster computation than UGW while delivering better coupling quality.
+A critical consideration in shape-matching and other continuous-data applications is the quality of the coupling matrix, as accurate one-to-one correspondences for geometric analysis require sparse transportation matrices.
+Since mPGW and PGW naturally yield one-to-one matchings, we focus here on UGW and JGW, which produce diffuse transportation patterns due to their regularization terms.
+To examine this, we revisited the previous experiment and visualized the transportation edges from the leftmost point in $q$ (shown in purple in Figure \ref{fig:jgw-partial-quality}\textbf{a}), revealing that JGW achieves slightly better sparsity than UGW.
+To quantify this difference, we computed the variance of transported mass from each source point in $q$ for both methods.
+Since both sparsity and runtime are heavily influenced by the regularization parameter, we reported the runtime and average per-point variance across regularization values ranging from $0.1$ to $1$ for JGW and $0.005$ to $0.2$ for UGW, with the resulting trade-off shown in Figure \ref{fig:jgw-partial-quality}\textbf{b}.
+JGW yields approximately a $25\times$ speedup over UGW at comparable variance levels, and roughly a $6\times$ improvement in variance at comparable runtimes.
+To verify robustness, Figure \ref{fig:jgw-partial-quality}\textbf{c} reports the matching error for each method under the regularization parameters used previously.
+Regarding runtime, mPGW and PGW complete in $0.49$ and $0.48$ seconds, respectively, benefiting from their direct optimization approach, while the regularized methods require substantially more time.
+In summary, Figures \ref{fig:jgw-partial-coupling} and \ref{fig:jgw-partial-quality} demonstrate that JGW produces couplings most consistent with structural expectations, outperforming all competing methods in preserving meaningful geometric correspondences and achieving a superior sparsity-runtime trade-off compared to UGW.
+While mPGW and PGW offer computational efficiency and one-to-one couplings, these advantages come at the high cost of failing to preserve the underlying geometric structure.